nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 #### Adding a task: `add`
-Adds a task to the task manager<br>
+Adds a task to the task manager.<br>
 Format: `add TASK, (DATE,TIME) / DEADLINE`

 Examples: